 - Are a female athlete.
 Female athletes often restrict their diets, which can lead to irregular menstrual periods and osteoporosis.
 This is known as the female athlete triad.
 Taken together, this can put these athletes at higher risk for foot or ankle stress fractures.

 Complications of a broken ankle or broken foot are uncommon, but may include:

 - Arthritis.
 Fractures that extend into the joint can cause arthritis years later.
 If your ankle or foot starts to hurt long after a break, see your doctor for an evaluation.

 - Bone infection (osteomyelitis).
-If you have an open fracture, your bone may be exposed to bacteria that cause infection.
+If you have an open fracture, meaning one end of the bone protrudes through the skin, your bone may be exposed to bacteria that cause infection.

 - Nerve or blood vessel damage.
-Trauma to the foot or ankle can injure adjacent nerves and blood vessels.
+Trauma to the foot or ankle can injure adjacent nerves and blood vessels, sometimes actually tearing them.
 Seek immediate attention if you notice any numbness or circulation problems.
 Lack of blood flow can cause a bone to die and collapse.

-You may initially seek treatment for a broken ankle or broken foot in an emergency room or urgent care clinic.
+You will likely initially seek treatment for a broken ankle or broken foot in an emergency room or urgent care clinic.
 If the pieces of broken bone aren't lined up properly for healing, you may be referred to a doctor specializing in orthopedic surgery.